 The British brought golf to Argentina at the end of the 19th century and laid out rudimentary courses around San Martin.
 By the time Lomas Golf Club was founded in 1892, many Argentines had already adopted the new sport.
-Asociación Argentina de Golf was founded in 1926 and there are currently 243 registered golf courses, which include 27 par three courses.
-The AAG manages the handicaps of some 43,494 affiliated players throughout Argentina and there are more than 30 official golf competitions.
+Asociación Argentina de Golf was founded in 1926 and there are currently more than 300 registered golf courses, which include 27 par three courses.
+The AAG manages the handicaps of over 40,000 affiliated players throughout Argentina and there are more than 30 official golf competitions.

 Roberto De Vicenzo is perhaps the country’s most famous exponent of the game.
 Winner of the 1967 Open at Hoylake, he’s unfortunately best remembered for incorrectly signing his scorecard with an extra stroke at the 17th (par instead of birdie) in the 1968 Masters Tournament, costing him a place in a play-off against Bob Goalby.

 He was inducted into the World Golf Hall of Fame in 1989, having won more than 200 professional events worldwide including the first US Senior Open at Winged Foot East.
 Roberto also competed in nineteen World Cups – four of them representing Mexico!